The Atkins–Travis Traveling Show

-The Atkins–Travis Traveling Show is the title of a recording by guitarists Chet Atkins and Merle Travis, released in 1974.
+The Atkins–Travis Traveling Show is the title of a recording by guitarists Chet Atkins and Merle Travis, released by RCA Records in 1974.
 The two musical legends team up on 11 songs, earning the 1974 Grammy Award for Best Country Instrumental Performance.
 Rehearsed in Nashville, this album was recorded in California.

 Reception

 Writing for Allmusic, critic Richie Unterberger wrote of the album "It was a refreshingly plain production for a time when the country scene in which Atkins and Travis had started as youngsters was getting pretty slick.
 At the same time, there's a lack of ambition to the endeavor that makes it a secondary curiosity in both men's catalogs, and certainly not one of the top places to start as showcases for their formidable abilities."